-The City of Miami entered into a collective bargaining agreement with the International Association of Firefighters for fiscal years 2012-2013 and 2013-2014.
-Under the terms of the agreement, the parties agreed to transfer certain premium tax revenues by the City of Miami in 2013 and 2014 pursuant to Chapter 175, Florida Statutes.
-The premium tax revenues are transferred from the Miami Fire Fighter's Relief and Pension Fund to the City's Trust to reduce the City's annual required contribution to the Trust for the 2012-2013 and 2013-2014 plan years.
-Therefore, effective October 24, 2013, the City shall contribute to the Trust an amount equal to the amount it received under the provisions of Chapter 175, Florida Statutes, to the Trust.
-During the fiscal years ended September 30, 2014 and 2013, the City contributed approximately \$3,382,000 each year, of Chapter 175 premium tax revenues to the Trust and are included in City contributions in the accompanying statements of changes in fiduciary net position.
+The City entered into a collective bargaining agreement with the International Association of Firefighters for fiscal year 2013-2014.
+Under the terms of the agreement, the parties agreed to transfer certain premium tax revenues by the City in 2014 pursuant to Chapter 175, Florida Statutes.
+The premium tax revenues are transferred from the Miami Fire Fighter's Relief and Pension Fund to the City's Trust to reduce the City's annual required contribution to the Trust for the 2013-2014 plan year.
+As a result, during the fiscal year ended September 30, 2014, the City contributed approximately \$3,382,000 of Chapter 175 premium tax revenues to the Trust.
+This amount was included in City contributions in the accompanying statement of changes in fiduciary net position for the year ended September 30, 2014.